opynfinance/GammaProtocol/docs/contracts-documentation/Controller.md

 - the address of the pool module

-### Function `getProceed(address _owner, uint256 _vaultId) → struct MarginVault.Vault external`
+### Function `getProceed(address _owner, uint256 _vaultId) → uint256 external`

-before expiry or if there is no short oToken in a vault, return a the vault, if the short oToken has expired, adjust the vault collateral balances by the net option proceeds

-if vault has no short oToken or the issued oToken is not expired yet, return the vault, else call getExcessCollateral and return it as collateral amount inside Vault struct.
+return a vault's proceeds pre or post expiry, the amount of collateral that can be removed from a vault

 #### Parameters: